Skip to main content

 Restaurant in London, United Kingdom

 Ladurée Covent Garden is the most practical patisserie stop in central London for evening visits, open until 8 pm seven days a week with no booking required.
-The macarons and gift-ready packaging are the main draw, and three consecutive OAD Cheap Eats in Europe rankings confirm its standing in the category.
+The macarons and gift-ready packaging are the main draw, three consecutive OAD Cheap Eats in Europe rankings confirm its standing in the category.
 For technically superior pastry, Cedric Grolet at the Berkeley is the upgrade.

 The Verdict

 If you're weighing up London's patisserie options, Ladurée at Covent Garden sits in a different tier from Cedric Grolet at the Berkeley or The Connaught Pâtisserie by Nicolas Rouzaud in terms of technical ambition, but it offers something those spots don't: an accessible, walk-in-friendly afternoon stop open until 8 pm every day of the week.
 For a special-occasion tea, a post-theatre treat, or a gift-box run before heading home, Ladurée delivers reliably.
-The 3.7 Google rating across over 1,100 reviews suggests the experience is consistent rather than revelatory, but consistent is what you often need when you're shopping Covent Garden with guests in tow.

 About Ladurée Covent Garden

 The atmosphere at the Covent Garden market site runs warm and animated during peak hours, particularly on weekends when the market fills up.
 If you're coming for a quieter, more intimate experience, weekday mornings before noon are the window.
-By late afternoon the energy picks up again, and the 8 pm closing time means it's one of the few patisseries in central London still serving when you need something sweet after an early dinner or pre-theatre stop.
+By late afternoon the energy picks up again, the 8 pm closing time means it's one of the few patisseries in central London still serving when you need something sweet after an early dinner or pre-theatre stop.
 For a special occasion with younger guests or anyone visiting London for the first time, the room and the product are recognisable enough to land well without requiring explanation.

 On the late-evening patisserie question specifically: Ladurée's 10 am to 8 pm hours, seven days a week, make it one of the more practical options in central London when you want something celebratory and packaged after 6 pm.
 Most independent patisseries in the city close by 5 or 6 pm.
 If you need a boxed gift, a macaron tower for a small celebration, or a sit-down sweet course after an early theatre show near the Strand or Covent Garden piazza, this location is genuinely hard to replace at that hour.
 Compare that to Cedric Grolet, which has stricter hours and a booking-required format, or The Connaught Pâtisserie, which is a more formal, hotel-anchored experience.
 Ladurée wins on access and convenience, not on technical depth.

 For patisserie beyond London, Blé Sucré in Paris and a tes souhaits in Tokyo show how high the ceiling is in this category globally.
-Closer to home, the wider London restaurant scene offers strong alternatives depending on your format , see also our guides to London hotels, London bars, London wineries, and London experiences.
+Closer to home, the wider London restaurant scene offers strong alternatives depending on your format, see also our guides to London hotels, London bars, London wineries, and London experiences.

 Know Before You Go